How to Make Iced Sun Tea

 What is Iced Sun Tea?

 Iced sun tea is named so as it is brewed by the sun.
-Tea bags, usually black tea like English breakfast tea, are added to a glass jar with a lid and then placed in the sun or on a windowsill in direct sunlight for around 3-4 hours.
+Tea bags, usually strong black tea such as Assam or English breakfast tea, are added to a glass jar with a lid and then placed in the sun or on a windowsill in direct sunlight for around 3-4 hours.
 Then it is usually poured over ice to enjoy on hot days.

 Other ways to brew tea are by adding boiling water and allowing to steep for anywhere between 3-10 minutes.
 You can also make cold brew iced tea by adding tea to cold water and allowing to steep in the fridge for at least 4 hours to overnight.